Patrick Syring

-William Patrick Syring (born 30 August 1957, in Toledo, Ohio) is an American career diplomat who was twice convicted of threatening and violating the civil rights of James Zogby and other employees of the Arab American Institute.
+William Patrick Syring (born 30 August 1957, in Toledo, Ohio) is an American former career diplomat who was twice convicted of threatening and violating the civil rights of James Zogby and other employees of the Arab American Institute.
 The first threats took place during the 2006 Lebanon War.
 Syring pleaded guilty and was sentenced to one year in prison 11 July 2008, and was released early, in January 2009.
 Syring was again indicted by a federal grand jury in the District of Columbia on very similar offenses on February 21, 2018, and was ultimately sentenced to 60 months in prison.
 Syring was released early in June 2022 under the First Step Act.

 Background

 Syring was born into a large Catholic family in Toledo, Ohio, and graduated from the University of Notre Dame in 1979 and the Walsh School of Foreign Service at Georgetown University in 1981.
 He is gay.
+Syring was nominated for appointment as a Foreign Service Officer, Class 2, in March 1982.
+He was assigned as a consular/commercial officer at the U.S. Embassy in Paramaribo, Suriname, succeeding Cornelis M. Keur, and served there under Ambassador Robert W. Duemling into at least 1984.
+He later served as an economic/commercial officer at the U.S. Embassy in Conakry, Guinea, in 1987, and was subsequently posted to Rio de Janeiro, Brazil, before transferring in 1992 to the Office of Aviation Negotiations in the Bureau of Economic and Business Affairs in Washington, where he worked on U.S. civil aviation agreements, including 1993 consultations with Germany.
 From 1993 to 2002 or 2003 (official records vary) Syring served as a consular/commercial officer in Beirut, Lebanon, Buenos Aires, Argentina, and Frankfurt, Germany.
 After the 9/11 attacks, he began circling "country of birth" and writing the letter "T" on visa applications from people of Middle Eastern descent.
 Two applications were returned by mail with the word "terrorist" written on the envelope.
 When confronted, he told a supervisor that "applicants supported terrorism solely by virtue of the fact that they were citizens of certain countries."
 He also began sending trolling emails from his personal account.
 He finally accepted "voluntarily curtailment," ending his consular career.
 He was posted to the Bureau of Economic and Business Affairs, Office of Economic Policy Analysis at the United States Department of State.

 Syring retired from the State Department in July 2007.
 Syring's retirement concluded a career of nearly 26 years at the State Department.